claresudbery/clare-wiki-ably/pages/organising/tools/obs.md

 # Getting started

-- Downloade and install from obsproject.com
+- Download and install from obsproject.com
 - First time in:
     - Click through the differrent settings
     - Don't need to do "quit & reopen" can just hit later